The estimated reading time for this post is 6 minutes

 From correcting discoloration to closing in gaps, this thin porcelain or resin composite material is shaped and placed over the front of your teeth to give you that bright, perfect smile you’ve always dreamed of.

 Unlike dental crowns, your natural teeth remain largely intact with only a minimal amount altered to fit the veneer.
 In some instances, a veneer can be placed with essentially no alteration of the natural tooth.

 Now, I bet you’re wondering, how much do veneers cost?
-Here’s the lowdown on how much you can expect to spend on your perfect pearly whites.
+Here’s how much you can expect to spend on your perfect pearly whites in Vancouver, BC.

 - 1 Let’s Talk Numbers.
 Exactly How Many Veneers Should I Get?

 - 2 The Type of Material Used for Veneers

 - 3 Porcelain Veneers

 - 4 Composite Veneers

 - 6 Contact VCCID To Learn More About Veneers